When No Kill Shelters

 No Kill Shelters.
 This is a pictorial argument for appropriate pet euthanasia, especially as regards sick rabbits.
 No kill is sometimes no good; sometimes it is appropriate to euthanize a sick or vicious rabbit.
 (This article does not address or apply to dogs/cats.)

-The ‘no kill’ philosophy is a logical offshoot of the vegan mindset.
+The ‘no kill’ philosophy is a logical offshoot of the animal rights/vegan mindset.
 If a person loathes the thought of killing for dinner, it makes sense that one would also loathe the idea of dispatching a discarded pet rabbit.

-Respectfully begging your pardon, some rabbits should be euthanized.
+Respectfully begging your pardon, let me explain why some rabbits should be euthanized.

 Sponsored Links

-Problems can arise with any animal, making it no longer fit as a pet.
+Problems can arise with any rabbit, making it no longer fit as a pet.

-• --Mean animals that bite are a danger to people, and especially children.
+• Highly aggressive animals that bite are a danger to people, and especially children.

 Not all pet rabbits turn out to be suitable as pets.
 Euthanasia is a reasonable and humane response when rabbits prove themselves to be either chronically sick or unfit as a pet.